martehvi/codepub-container-workshop/03-proxy-server/README.md

 A **volume** is a storage accessible for the container, which does not get deleted when the container shuts down, unlike everything else related to the container.
 In this example, we'll use a volume to add our proxy configuration file to the container.

-Explanation of the `volumes` parameter in the docker-compose.yml file ,following this template:
+Explanation of the `volumes` parameter in the docker-compose.yml file, following this template:

 ```yml
 volumes:
   - hostPath:containerPath:ro
 ```

-- `hostPart` specifies which local file you want to be copied to the container - in your case that is the pathe to your `nginx.conf`file, i.e. `./nginx.conf`
+- `hostPart` specifies which local file you want to copy to the container - in your case that is the path to your `nginx.conf` file, i.e. `./nginx.conf`
 - `containerPath` is the file on the container that the content will be copied/added to, we would like that to be `/etc/nginx/conf.d/default.conf`.
-- `ro` means `read-only`.
-This part sets the access mode for the volume. `ro` means the container will have `read-only` access to the mounted volume.
+- `ro` sets the access mode for the volume. `ro` means the container will have `read-only` access to the mounted volume.

 <details>
 <summary>✅ Solution</summary>